 Interest rate risk is the risk that the fair value or future cash flows of the Group's financial instruments will fluctuate because of changes in market interest rates.
-The Group's exposure to interest rate risk arises primarily from the Group's investment portfolio and long term debt obligations.
-The Group does not use derivative financial instruments to hedge its investment portfolio.
+The Group's exposure to interest rate risk arises primarily from the Group's long term debt obligations.
 The Group's practice is to manage interest cost using a mix of fixed and floating rate borrowings.